xrf/thesis/src/angular-momentum-coupling.md

 &\qquad \frac{(-1)^k}{k! (j_1 + j_2 - j_3 - k)! (j_1 - m_1 - k)! (j_2 + m_2 - k)!} \\
 &\qquad \times \frac{1}{(j_3 - j_2 + m_1 + k)! (j_3 - j_1 - m_2 + k)!}
 \end{align*}
+The summation is performed over all half-integers $k$ such that the argument of every factorial involving $k$ is a nonnegative integer.

 The 3-jm symbol is invariant under even permutations of its columns,
 $$